vdepizzol/vdepizzol/README.md

 **Hoi!
 I’m Vinicius.
-I believe that empathy and curiosity about why we move through this world the way we do are key to solving problems.**
+I’m committed to exploring this world with empathy and curiosity.
+I try to understand current systems in order to leave things better than I found them.**

 I like learning about history, languages, art, and so many other things.
-For the past decade I have embraced the exciting intersection of code, product, and design.
+For the past decade and a half, I have embraced the exciting intersection of open source, software development, and human-computer interaction.

-Currently, I’m designing this [very website](https://github.com).
-Here I’m helping to scale its design system and improve workflows for developers around the globe.
+Currently, I’m a designer [at this very website](https://github.com).
+Here I’m helping to scale its design system, improve workflows, and support a global community.

-[In the past](https://adxlv.co/work/) I designed [thoughtful web services](https://adxlv.co/work/azure-devops/) for Microsoft in the Cloud & AI division.
-Before that, I [joined Xamarin](https://adxlv.co/work/xamarin/) as their first designer, and ever since I’ve been collaborating with immensely talented people.
+In the past, I designed systems for developer tools at Microsoft; I created web apps, brand, and websites for Xamarin; and I contributed to the GNOME project by designing websites, assets, and icons.

+And ever since my first experience with open source, I have been collaborating and learning from immensely talented people.

-I grew up in the Brazilian southeast coast, and been calling San Francisco home for almost a decade.
+I was born when the planet had 354 [ppm](https://www.climate.gov/news-features/understanding-climate/climate-change-atmospheric-carbon-dioxide) of CO2 in the atmosphere.
+I grew up in the Brazilian southeast coast, and have been calling San Francisco home since 2012.

 ### Areas of interest
 - Product design, frontend implementation and prototyping, information architecture, software development.